Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Use a data action to update the data graph with the DLO data.
 - [x] Map the DLOS to DMOS and use these in the data graph.
 - [ ] Map the DLOs directly to a data graph.
-- [ ] Batch transform the DLOs to multiple DMOs and activate these with the data graph.
+- [ ] `Batch Transform` the DLOs to multiple DMOs and activate these with the data graph.

 **[⬆ Back to Top](#table-of-contents)**

 ### Northern Trail Outfitters wants to create a segment with customers that have purchased in the last 24 hours.
 The segment data must be as up to date as possible.
 What should the consultant Implement when creating the segment?

-- [x] Use streaming insights for near real-time segmentation results.
+- [x] Use `Streaming Insights` for near real-time segmentation results.
 - [ ] Use Einstein segmentation optimization to collect data from the last 24 hours.
 - [ ] Use rapid segments with a publish interval of 1 hour.
 - [ ] Use standard segment with a publish interval of 30 minutes.